sinobuz/asuna/README.md

-# asuna

-# Asuna is a Discord bot coded with the discord.py library and has lots of cool features.

-# The project of Asuna was ceased in late 2022.
+#### Asuna was a Discord bot coded in Python that served as a personal project.
+Development of Asuna has ceased as of late 2022.
+The repository now is an archival of the code.